-If you know the flapping angle for a given cyclic input you can adjust this by changing this value.
+If you know the flapping angle for a given cyclic input you

+can adjust this by changing this value.
 Or if you now the maximum roll rate or ...

-- translift-ve: the speed, where the translational lift reaches 1/e of the maximum value.
+- translift-maxfactor: Helicopters have "translational lift", which is due to turbulence.
+In forward flying the rotor gets less turbulence air and produces more lift.
+The factor is the quotient between lift at high airspeeds to the lift at hover (with same pitch). - translift-ve: the speed, where the translational lift reaches 1/e of the maximum value.
 In m/s. - ground-effect-constant: Near to the ground the rotor produces more torque than in higher altitudes.
-The ground effect is calculated as factor = 1+diameter/altitude"ground-effect-constant" number-of-parts:

-number-of-segments: The rotor is simulated in "number-of-parts" different directions.
+The ground effect is calculated as - factor = 1+diameter/altitude\"ground-effect-constant" number-of-parts: - number-of-segments: The rotor is simulated in "number-of-parts" different directions.